adamloec/adamloec.github.io/academics/academics.md

 # Academic Work

-This section highlights my work at Oklahoma State University, and future academic endeavors.
+This section highlights my work at Oklahoma State University, and all future academic endeavors.